 WHO SHOULD ATTEND

 This is a specialized course for engineers and designers who will be designing parts for AM and who have some basic experience of CAD.
 The course contains many hands-on practical exercises in DfAM, so these will be done in CAD and then 3D printed during the course.

 The course will be useful both for engineers that are new to AM, but also to engineers who need more specialized knowledge in terms of designing for AM.
 It will also be useful to technical and managerial personnel in industry with an interest in AM and who wish to gain a better understanding of AM and trends in the field.

 Olaf Diegel is a professor in Product Development at the Department for Product Development at Lund University since 2014.
 He was born in New Zealand, but has spent much of his life in the USA, Canada, South Africa and Japan.
 He is heavily involved in all aspects of product development and is widely published in the areas of AM and rapid product development.

 His main area of interest is in additive manufacturing and its use in the reduction of the product development cycle.
 Other areas of expertise include Mechatronics, Rapid Product Development, Computer Aided Design (CAD), Flexible manufacturing systems, Manufacturing technologies and Design for Assembly/Manufacturing.

 June 10-12, 2019

 Lund University, Sweden - Read more about the venue.

-Registration is open until the course starts, provided that the course has not been filled.
+Registration is open until April 30, or until the course has been filled.
 If the course is filled you will be automatically notified and placed as a reserve.
 Registration is binding.
-Substitution of participants is allowed at any time at no charge, however it is advisable that such should take place at the start of the course.
+Substitution of participants is allowed at any time at no charge, however it is advisable that such should take place before or at the start of the course.